Elijah-Afolayan/ansible-config-mgt/README.md

 # ansible-config-mgt
-this is to test the triggre for my ansible project
-OK lets see this one again i have change branch from master to main
+This is to manage automation of configuration management using ansible and a Bastion host.